-The Black History Month Committee and the Center for Diversity and Inclusiveness are excited to commemorate the national theme of Black Health & Wellness.
-Throughout the month, please choose to explore what wellness means for you, get connected to resources, and decompress.
+The Black History Month Committee and the Center for Diversity and Inclusiveness are excited to commemorate the theme for this year’s celebration.
+Please choose to explore the many opportunities throughout the month to get connected.
 Understanding that February can be a difficult start to the semester, we've created opportunities for education to pair with engagement.
 We hope to see you at some of our virtual and in-person options.

 We are committed to providing a comfortable, inclusive, and respectful environment for all members of our community.
 If you have any accommodation needs or information you feel would be helpful for us to serve you better, we invite you to share it with us directly.

-Consult the calendar of events on this page throughout the month to learn about the individual programs, which will be conducted in a virtual format.
+Consult the calendar of events on this page throughout the month to learn about the individual programs.
 All are welcome to learn and engage.

-Click on individual events below for information on how to participate in these virtual programs, view livestreams, and participate in Q&A sessions.
+Click on individual events below for information on how to participate in these programs..

 Events will be recorded with the consent of the presenters.
 Programs will be rescheduled in the event of university delays or closures, with updated information posted to the event listings below.